zxkevinxz/ai-hero/examples/ai-engineer-roadmap/01-what-is-an-llm/article.md

   TOK -- Produces --> INP
 ```

-When you send text to the model, it first needs to be tokenized.
+When you send text to the model, it first needs to be **tokenized**.
 This is the process of breaking the text up into individual words, and then converting those words into numbers.
 These numbers are the input tokens, which are passed to the inference engine.

 Each model has its own tokenizer.
 [Tiktokenizer](https://tiktokenizer.vercel.app/) is a great playground for exploring different tokenizers.